vippsas/vipps-psp-api/vipps-psp-api.md

 ### Make the next recurring payment

-After initialisation, the next payment can be made by passing your `userToken` to the [`POST:/v3/psppayments/payments`](https://developer.vippsmobilepay.com/api/psp#tag/Vipps-PSP-API/operation/processPaymentOnTokenV3) endpoint as a header with the name `User-Token`.
+After initialization, the next payment can be made by passing your `userToken` to the [`POST:/v3/psppayments/payments`](https://developer.vippsmobilepay.com/api/psp#tag/Vipps-PSP-API/operation/processPaymentOnTokenV3) endpoint as a header with the name `User-Token`.